prescottprue/react-redux-firebase/README.md

     I have been talking to the author of [redux-react-firebase](https://github.com/tiberiuc/redux-react-firebase) about combining, but we are not sure that the users of both want that at this point.
 Join us on the [redux-firebase gitter](https://gitter.im/redux-firebase/Lobby) if you haven't already since a ton of this type of discussion goes on there.

     #### What about [redux-firebase](https://github.com/colbyr/redux-firebase)?
-    The author of redux-firebase has agreed to share the npm namespace!
-Currently the plan is to make a framework agnostic version of the redux core logic of `react-redux-firebase`.
+    The author of [redux-firebase](https://github.com/colbyr/redux-firebase) has agreed to share the npm namespace!
+Currently the plan is to take the framework agnostic redux core logic of `react-redux-firebase` and place it into `redux-firebase`.
 Eventually `react-redux-firebase` and potentially other framework libraries can depend on that core (the new `redux-firebase`).

 2. Why use redux if I have Firebase to store state?